Class 10 Exam > Class 10 Notes > English Grammar Basic > Article

 • Languages: Chinese, Spanish, Russian, English, etc.

-• Other: clothing, equipment, furniture, homework, jewelry, luggage, lumber, machinery, mail, money, news, poetry, pollution, research, scenery, traffic, transportation, violence, weather, work
+• Other Common Noncount Nouns: clothing, equipment, furniture, homework, jewelry, luggage, lumber, machinery, mail, money, news, poetry, pollution, research, scenery, traffic, transportation, violence, weather, work.

-• Geographical names are confusing because some require the and some do not.
+Geographical names can be tricky because some require the while others do not.

 Some Assorted Examples

-Example 1: Kamal has a good health because, he takes a fruitful breakfast every morning. —wrong
+Example 1: Kamal has a good health because he takes a nutritious breakfast every morning. —wrong

-Kamal has good health because, he takes a fruitful breakfast every morning. —correct
+Kamal has good health because he takes a nutritious breakfast every morning. —correct

-Example 2: One of my brothers has given the very accurate answer of the question. —wrong
+Example 2: One of my brothers has given the very accurate answer to the question. —wrong

-One of my brothers has given a very accurate answer of the question. —correct
+One of my brothers has given a very accurate answer to the question. —correct

 Example 3: It being nice morning, I along with my wife decided to go for a walk. —wrong